-- 11.2 The Head of the Department with the approval of Dean (Academic Affairs) may arrange for the conduct of a few courses in the evening after regular working hours, depending on the availability of faculty members and subject to a specified minimum number of students registering for each of such courses. - 11.3 The number of contact hours and the assessment procedure for any redo course will be the same as those during regular semesters except that there is no provision for any substitute examination and withdrawal from an evening redo course.
+- 11.1 A student can register for a maximum of two redo courses per semester without affecting the regular semester classes, whenever such courses are offered by the department oncerned, based on the availability of faculty members, and subject to a specified minimum number of students registering for each of such courses. - 11.2 The number of contact hours and the assessment procedure for any redo course shall be the same as regular courses, except there is no provision for any substitute examination and withdrawal from a redo course.

-12.0 ASSESSMENTS AND EXAMINATIONS
+12.0 ASSESSMENT PROCEDURE AND PERCENTAGE WEIGHTAGE OF MARKS